 A garage works well as a pool room for a lot of players.
 Before you start shopping, four things decide whether the table plays well or fights you: the floor, the space, the climate, and the table itself.

 Start with the floor.
-Most concrete slabs are poured with a slight slope for drainage, so getting a table level enough that a slow-rolled ball doesn’t drift usually takes more shimming in a garage than it would on a flat living-room floor.
-It’s doable, but plan on spending real time with a level and a stack of shims.
+Garage slabs are usually poured with a slight fall toward the door so water runs out instead of pooling.
+That slope is the reason getting a table level enough that a slow-rolled ball doesn’t drift takes more shimming in a garage than it would on a flat living-room floor.
+I have never seen a garage table go in without shims under at least two legs, so plan on spending real time with a level.

 Space is more than the table’s footprint.
 You need cue clearance on every side, plus room for a cue rack and for anyone walking past.
-Climate matters too, since an uninsulated garage swings hot and cold with the seasons, and if yours never gets heated, an all-weather outdoor table shrugs off the temperature and damp that would warp an indoor build.
+Climate matters too.
+An uninsulated garage swings hot and cold with the seasons, and if yours never gets heated, an all-weather outdoor table shrugs off the temperature and damp that would warp an indoor build.

 The table itself is the last piece, and in a garage the material you pick matters more than usual.
 More on that below.